To get ahead you have to stay informed.

 With a traditional IRA, you can make potentially tax-deductible contributions.
 Earnings may potentially grow tax-deferred until you withdraw them, but any withdrawals you make in retirement will be taxable as income.

-On the flipside, your contributions to a Roth IRA are taxed (meaning they won't be tax-deductible), however withdrawals in retirement are tax-free.
-As with traditional IRAs, your funds may potentially grow tax-free.
+On the flipside, your contributions to a Roth IRA are taxed (meaning they aren’t tax-deductible), but withdrawals in retirement are tax-free.
+As with traditional IRAs, your funds in a Roth IRA may potentially grow tax-free.

 With certificates, you have the option to open an account jointly — for example, with a spouse or child — while IRAs can only be opened by individuals.
 Additionally, IRAs typically aren't insured by the NCUA or FDIC.
 If you want to get the best of both, consider how a certificate is a type of investment that can be held within an IRA.